Bynfezia: Package Insert / Prescribing Info

 Gastrointestinal

-The frequency of these symptoms was not dose-related, but diarrhea and abdominal discomfort generally resolved more quickly in patients treated with 300 mcg/day than in those treated with 750 mcg/day.
+The frequency of these symptoms was not dose related, but diarrhea and abdominal discomfort generally resolved more quickly in patients treated with 300 mcg/day than in those treated with 750 mcg/day.
 Vomiting, flatulence, abnormal stools, abdominal distention, and constipation were each seen in less than 10% of patients.

-In rare instances, gastrointestinal side effects may resemble acute intestinal obstruction, with progressive abdominal distension, severe epigastric pain, abdominal tenderness and guarding.
+In rare instances, gastrointestinal side effects may resemble acute intestinal obstruction, with progressive abdominal distension, severe epigastric pain, abdominal tenderness, and guarding.

 Hypothyroidism

-Other Adverse Reactions
+Other Adverse Events

 6.2 Postmarketing Experience

-The following adverse reactions have been identified during the postapproval use of octreotide acetate injection.
+The following adverse reactions have been identified during postapproval use of octreotide acetate injection.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

 7. Drug Interactions